MetaKt/StudyMate/README.md

 **Check Post**

 Same as Check Profile, posts within the group must also be supervised by the administrator.
-Detecting threats, harmful, inappropriate, violence, and false information is a duty of the administrator.
+Detecting threats, and harmful, inappropriate, violent, and false information is the duty of the administrator.

 **Check Library Resources**
 Another important feature of our platform is the General Library, where the information given there must be correct and legitimate.
-Before a resource provided by a user appears on the General Library, it must be checked thoroughly by the administrator.
-The administrator must check the content, wordings, and other legitimate requirements, in order to prevent copyright, crimes, and false information.
+Before a resource provided by a user appears in the General Library, it must be checked thoroughly by the administrator.
+The administrator must check the content, wording, and other legitimate requirements, in order to prevent copyright, crimes, and false information.

 **User/Group Management**

 The administrator have the full ability to move/kick any users from the groups/platform, depending on the seriousness of the case.
-This will help maintaining a peaceful environment for focusing on group study encouragment.
+This will help maintain a peaceful environment for focusing on group study encouragement.

 **Detect Inappropriate Behaviour**

-Another duty for the administrator is to detect inappropriate behaviours in the platform.
-Then, the administrator can take actions on it depending on the seriousness of the case.
-Moreover, when a user send a report, the administrator must also come to detect inappropriate behaviour and verify that the accussion from user report is true and take actions on it.
+Another duty of the administrator is to detect inappropriate behaviors in the platform.
+Then, the administrator can take action on it depending on the seriousness of the case.
+Moreover, when a user sends a report, the administrator must also come to detect inappropriate behavior verify that the accusation from the user report is true, and take action on it.

 **Click Help**

-In case of any query from the user of our platform, a user can use help function to call for help from the administrator.
-This use case is special because it connects both the users and administrator, as these two actors can be contributed in this function.
-When a user click help, this will notify the administrator, and they will acknowledge about the situation.
+In case of any query from the user of our platform, a user can use the help function to call for help from the administrator.
+This use case is special because it connects both the users and administrator, as these two actors can contribute to this function.
+When a user clicks help, this will notify the administrator, and they will acknowledge the situation.

 **Send Report**

 This use case is used by the user.
-It is also an extend from the Detect Inappropriate Behaviour use case.
-When a user spot a suspicious behaviour that may lead to the unsafety of the community, they can send report to the administrator for further inspection.
+It is also an extension of the Detect Inappropriate Behaviour use case.
+When a user spot suspicious behavior that may lead to the unsafety of the community, they can send a report to the administrator for further inspection.
 Therefore, this use case is linked with the Detect Inappropriate Behaviour use case.